dotbitHQ/did-contracts/README.md

 - `./docker.sh build xxx-cell-type --release --dev` compiling a specific script with release profile, but still for development environment;
 - `./docker.sh build-all --release --dev` compiling all scripts with release profile, but still for development environment;

-> ⚠️ `./docker.sh` is a very simple script which can not handle arguments in different order, so remember keep all arguments as the same order as above otherwise it may not working properly.
+> ⚠️ `./docker.sh` is a very simple script which can not handle arguments in different order, so remember keep all arguments as the same order as above otherwise it may not work properly.

 ### Unit tests